Trustworthy-ML-Lab/ThinkEdit/README.md

 # ThinkEdit

+2025/6/6 update: Now ThinkEdit models have better performance with 4% of short reasoning head being edited.
+We also provide the larger ThinkEdit-deepseek-qwen-32b model.
+Please see our updated paper.

 This is the official repository for the paper: [**ThinkEdit: Interpretable Weight Editing to Mitigate Overly Short Thinking in Reasoning Models**](https://arxiv.org/abs/2503.22048)[[project website](https://lilywenglab.github.io/ThinkEdit/)].

 ## Overview